How to Delete Your Twitter Account Permanently [October 2019]

 Twitter is a great social media platform to make connections and get noticed, but it’s not for everybody—we get that.
 Perhaps you gave it a go and decided it’s just not your thing.
 So, how do you delete a Twitter account that you’re not using?

 Unfortunately, a Twitter account can’t be deleted as soon as you decide you want to delete it.
 You first have to deactivate your account before it can be deleted.
 When your account is deactivated, you can log back into it for 30 days to recover your account and all of its information.
 After that, Twitter will delete all of your data from the website, and it’ll be like your account never existed.

 It’s unclear if anything actually changes with your Twitter account during the deactivation period other than that you can’t log in (well, you can log in, but it’ll force you to restart the deactivation period).
 So don’t expect any monumental changes to your Twitter account until the deactivation period is finished.

 Now that that’s out of the way, follow along with us and you’ll be free of Twitter soon enough.

 Select a Web browser and go to Twitter.com.
 Then, you can be on your way to deactivating and letting your Twitter account become deleted after a thirty-day waiting period.

-- Go to the Twitter Web application from your Web browser and log in.
+Go to the Twitter Web application from your Web browser and log in.
 Once there, select More on the left side of the screen.